Services Online

 General Functions

-Work is performed with considerable independence under a Manager.
+Work is performed with considerable independence under the supervision of a designated supervisor.
 Performance is reviewed through observations and results achieved.

 Representative Duties /Assignments